bevry-archive/website/src/documents/pages/06-about.html.md

 We'd also like to thank all the countless contributors who have worked with us to help accomplish our shared ambitions, including:

+## Inspiration

+You can watch videos that inspire us on our [Bevry Essentials Chill.com Collection](http://chill.com/balupton/collection/bevry-essentials)